Servers

 • Performing computational or data processing tasks that require a dedicated server environment.

-• Running an instance of a service or application, such as ABAQUS, COMSOL, or other specialized tools for a lab or research group.
+• Running an instance of a service, application, or other specialized tools for a lab or research group not currently centrally provided by the university.

 • Hosting a static website, a web application, or an API for a project.